YAMAGATA Imono (Metal Casting)

-In the middle of the Heian period (794-1185), Minamoto Yoriyoshi fought a number of battles in the Yamagata area in an effort to quell various uprisings.
-The metal casters, who were part and parcel of the army and operations, discovered that the quality of the sand in the river flowing through Yamagata city and the earth in present-day Chitose park were ideal for casting.
-Some of those casters settled in the area and became the founders of Yamagata metal casting.
+In the middle of the Heian era (794-1185), Minamoto Yoriyoshi fought a number of battles in Yamagata in an effort to quell various uprisings.
+His army included metal casters who discovered that the sand in the city’s river and the soil in what is now Chitose Park were ideal for casting.
+Some of these casters later settled in the area and became the founders of the Yamagata metal casting tradition.

 How to make

-First the overall design is decided, and then the metal cast which will form the outer shape is made from sand and pebbles taken from the Yamagata region.
-Then the inner and outer design of the piece is cut into a thin piece of Japanese washi paper, and used as a stencil to draw the inner and outer design onto the cast, the design is then carved into the cast.
-Next, the inner mold, which forms the inner space of the cast metal is set within the outer cast, and molten iron is poured into the finished cast.
-After the iron has set, the cast is opened, and the metal is removed, the surface is tempered, and then colored lacquer applied.
+First, the overall design is decided, and the cast that will form the outer shape is made from local materials, including sand and pebbles.
+Japanese washi paper is used to make a stencil of the design, which is drawn onto the cast and carved.
+Next, the inner cast is set within the outer cast, and molten iron is poured inside.
+After the iron has set, the cast is opened, the metal is removed, the surface is tempered and colored lacquer is applied.